 While Earth Angel takes on Hollywood, some London-based studios are also trying their best to keep their waste and carbon footprint down.
-A recent study revealed that the screen production industry in London produces around 125,000 tonnes of carbon emissions each year (equivalent to approximately 24,000 London homes)!
+A recent study revealed that the screen production industry in London produces around 125,000 tonnes of carbon emissions each year.
+That’s equivalent to approximately 24,000 London homes!
 This even excludes distribution and exhibition of films and programs, or production office travel.

 Whoof – that’s a lot.
-HitFilm worked directly with the BBC earlier in the year, teaching VFX as part of the Radio 1 Academy, so I took the chance to ask Production Manager Erin Mactague about how they try to stay green as an organization:
+HitFilm worked directly with the BBC earlier in the year, teaching VFX as part of the Radio 1 Academy.
+I took the chance to ask Production Manager Erin Mactague about how they try to stay green as an organization:

-K: Switching to a sustainable model is a logistical challenge, so what benefits can it bring to a production (aside from simply being nice to the environment)?
+K: Switching to a sustainable model is a logistical challenge; what benefits can it bring to a production (aside from simply being nice to the environment)?

 E: Personally I’m not keen on the phrase ‘simply being nice to the environment’, I think ‘simply not destroying the only planet we have’ has a little more impact with a production team!
 Yes it can present logistical challenges, but it can also present us with new creative ways of working.
-I’ve worked on a production recently where we filmed at the same location as another crew, so instead of sending two teams to cover the same event we shared resources with another programme – we shared a crew, shared footage, saving money and time and the bonus was reducing our carbon impact.
+I’ve worked on a production recently where we filmed at the same location as another crew.
+Instead of sending two teams to cover the same event we shared resources with another programme.
+We shared a crew, shared footage, saving money and time and the bonus was reducing our carbon impact.

-However aside from the benefits you can see on your cost report, I cannot underplay the selfish ‘feel-good’ factor that going with a sustainable model can achieve.
-At a recent event we decided not to use water bottles and we replaced them with water boxes and vegware cups instead (it caused some disappointment when the crew realized they weren’t filled with wine!).
+However aside from the benefits, you can see on your cost report, I cannot underplay the selfish ‘feel-good’ factor that going with a sustainable model can achieve.
+We decided not to use water bottles at a recent event, and we replaced them with water boxes and vegware cups instead.
+It caused some disappointment when the crew realized they weren’t filled with wine!
 Each box stopped 20 x 500ml plastic bottles from being sent to landfill.
 Knowing the impact that a small change to how we keep the crew watered on location has had on the environment is a hugely rewarding benefit.

 K: What’s been the biggest challenge so far?

-E: Surprisingly there have been few – you can see from the impact that Albert is having on the broadcast industry and Julie’s Bicycle on the Events industry – people are ready to make changes to the way they work.
+E: Surprisingly there have been few.
+You can see from the impact that Albert is having on the broadcast industry and Julie’s Bicycle on the Events industry.
+People are ready to make changes to the way they work.
 Hotels, travel companies, locations, suppliers are all creating their own sustainability policies.
-You’ll be surprised to hear about a company or supplier that doesn’t have one these days.
-However if I’m being really honest, my bugbear at the moment is AA batteries – I try and encourage the team to use rechargeable batteries wherever possible, however I’ve yet to find one that works as well as the standard ones for a full day high energy use.
+However, if I’m being really honest, my bugbear at the moment is AA batteries.
+I try and encourage the team to use rechargeable batteries wherever possible.
+However I’ve yet to find one that works as well as the standard ones for full-day high energy use.
 Please someone show me a decent contender!

 K: What has the reaction been so far from the large production team in response to it?

 E: The reaction from the team has been great.
-This year we were tying in Radio 1’s Academy with #BBCMakeItDigital so not only were we looking at making our content digital, but we found creative ways of making our event as a whole more digital and a benefit of this has made it more sustainable – such as our ticketing process.
-Previously we would have had to send physical tickets out to the thousands of participants, or man a ticketing booth for the weeks leading up to the event, but this time we worked with Skiddle.com to create e-tickets for our event.
+This year we were tying in Radio 1’s Academy with #BBCMakeItDigital.
+Not only were we looking at making our content digital, but we found creative ways of making our event more digital.
+A benefit of this has made it more sustainable – such as our ticketing process.
+Previously, we would’ve sent physical tickets out to the thousands of participants, or manned a ticketing booth for the weeks leading up to the event.
+This time we worked with Skiddle.com to create e-tickets for our event.
 Participants signed up online, downloaded e-tickets to their smart phones and we scanned them into the venue using smart phones.
 We didn’t need to print guest lists or send physical tickets in the post.
 The reaction from the public was really positive too and a happy audience makes a happy production team.

 How can you be more sustainable out of Hollywood?

-It’s pretty obvious that as smaller filmmakers, we’re not going to make as much of a dent as a Hollywood blockbuster recycling 25 tons of waste instead of sending it to landfill – but that still doesn’t mean we can’t practice being a green filmmaker now.
+It’s obvious that as smaller filmmakers, we’re not going to make as much of a dent as a Hollywood blockbuster recycling 25 tons of waste instead of sending it to landfill.
+That still doesn’t mean we can’t practice being a green filmmaker now.
 Try a few of these: